jdasfd/withncbi_note/note/electron_transfer_HGT.md

 #Reference Genome,15
 ```

+## Background info

+`hmmsearch`: Search a protein profile HMM against a protein sequence database.

+`hmmscan`: Search a protein sequence against a protein profile HMM database.

+That is the difference of the two methods.

 ## Proteins info

 The two proteins were selected from my teacher's protocol in [Pseudomonas.md](Pseudomonas.md).
 The link is directed to my study records.
 You can find the table [here](Pseudomonas.md#interproscan-on-all-proteins-of-typical-strains)